dirkpuge/glossary/os.md

 A Linux distribution (often abbreviated as distro) is an operating system made from a software collection that is based upon the **Linux kernel** and, often, a **package management system**.

+## Dual Booting

+The process of accessing two operating systems on a single computer.

 ## Hypervisor

 A hypervisor is a process that separates a computer's operating system and applications from the underlying physical hardware.